sheethalsridhar/Managing-the-Demand-for-Medical-Examinations-Using-Predictive-Analytics---Fargo-Health-Case/README.md

 # Managing-the-Demand-for-Medical-Examinations-Using-Predictive-Analytics-at-Fargo-Health-Group
+•	Determined strategies to manage the demand for Medical Examinations using predictive time series analysis.
-Predictive analysis to find the number of Cardio vascular examination volume at the Abbeville HC.
+•	Forecasted the number of Cardiovascular examination volume by analyzing 7 years’ exam records at the Abbeville HC.